LORDv1shnu/veil-alpha/README.md

 </tr>
 </table>

-**WARNING:** This is a pre-training repo.
-Incomplete, probably broken, might get thrown away.
+**REMINDER:** This is a pre-training repo.
 I'm using this to learn the prerequisites before building the real project: **Veil**.

 ---

+Current Tasks: Install linux (Done)
+Next Task: Start Rust

 ## What Is Veil?